GitHub Pull Request Checklist

 git commit -m 'Another test passes'

 Sync your changes with GitHub periodically.
-In many clients you can check a box to automatically push changes as you commit them, or you can use the ‘Sync’ button in GitHub for Windows.
+In many clients you can check a box to automatically push changes as you commit them, or you can use the 'Sync' button in GitHub for Windows and other clients.
 From the command line, this works, too:

 Step 5.
 Create a Pull Request